 Summary : Encounter the island chain that has enchanted explorers since Darwin first weighed anchor off its shores.
-Enjoy your days exploring the incredible wildlife of the Galapagos archipelago in the company of an expert Naturalist Guide.
-In the evenings, return to the comfortable G8 to reflect on the day’s adventure under a canopy of stars.
+Enjoy your days exploring the incredible wildlife of the Galapagos archipelago in the company of an expert naturalist guide.
+In the evenings, return to the comfortable Queen of Galapagos to reflect on the day’s adventure under a canopy of stars.
 Retire to air-conditioned cabins with exclusive lower berths and private bathrooms.

 Activities : Birding, Hiking, Snorkeling

 AARP Discount: Members of AARP save $100 per person.
 Not combinable with other discounts.

 Arrive in Quito and check into your hotel.
 A representative will greet you and brief you on various aspects of the tour.
 The day is free for you to enjoy the city.
 The Ecuadorian capital of Quito has a wonderful spring-like climate, despite the fact that it is only 14 miles south of the Equator.
 Nestled in a valley flanked by mountains, on a clear day several snow-capped volcanoes, including nearby Pichincha, are visible from the city center.
 Add to its beautiful location a rich history and well-preserved colonial district, and you begin to understand Quito’s appeal to thousands of visitors every year.
 The city is home to several excellent museums, historical buildings, landmarks, and a vibrant nightlife.

 Transfer early to the airport for your flight to the Galapagos Islands.
 Upon arrival meet your naturalist guide, who will assist with the transfer to your vessel, moored in Puerto Ayora, Santa Cruz Island.
 Visit the Charles Darwin Station, see giant tortoises and learn about Darwin’s studies of Galapagos wildlife.
 Enjoy some free time to do some shopping and exploring.